gboeing/ppd534/syllabus/readme.md

 Apr 16 - Politics, Ethics, Discourse, and Media

-Readings prior to class:
+Readings to be completed prior to class:

   - Okasha ch.
 5 & 7
   - Krizek 2009

-Reading response 9 due midnight before class
+Reading response 9 due by 23:59 the night before class